MathieuFortune/mathieufortune.github.io/_posts/2017-07-31-booking-abtest-idea.markdown

 ### The feature - thematic destinations

-By reviewing with attendance the website, I see Booking.com can suggest destinations based on specific themes (Relaxation, Hiking, Romance, Shopping, ...)
+By reviewing with attendance the website, I saw Booking.com can suggest destinations based on specific themes (Relaxation, Hiking, Romance, Shopping, ...)

-I tested this block in different languages ​​and with different IP.
+I tested this block in different languages ​​and with different IPs.
-It seems that this block is not present all the time and suggest randomly only 3 themes (relaxation, tranquility, beach)
+Apparently, these blocks are showing randomly and suggest only 3 themes (relaxation, tranquility, beach)

 A user searching for inspiration, without being sensitive to these 3 themes or that couldn’t see this block in his version, can’t know there is a way to be adviced in his search.

-This feature could meet the need of Booking.com users looking for advices and inspiration.
+This feature could match the need of Booking users looking for advices and inspiration.

-By putting forward this information, this would accompany a user from the emergence of his vacation need, until the end of his hotel booking.
+By putting forward this information, this would follow a user from the emergence of his vacation need, until the end of his hotel booking.

 {% include lazy-image.html src="/images/booking-article-picture-01.jpg" alt="Picture booking destinations website" caption="Booking destinations website" %}